 2. Obtain Licenses and Permits

-Many Nebraska cities and counties require business licenses or permits for short-term rental operations.
+Some Nebraska cities require local licenses or other approvals for short-term rental operations, and state tax registration may also be required for lodging taxes.
 These local authorizations are crucial for legal compliance and typically involve:

 For example: